Tropilab Inc.

 Contraindications

-Large doses may be toxic and can cause hearing loss, incontinence, vertigo, sweating and possible death.
+Large doses may be toxic and can cause hearing loss, incontinence, vertigo, sweating.

 Larger therapeutic doses should only be done with supervision by a competent health professional.